Query a linked BigQuery dataset

 When you need a linked dataset

-You don't need a linked BigQuery dataset to issue queries to a log view on the Log Analytics page.
-You can save and share these queries, and you can save the results to a custom dashboard.
+You don't need a linked BigQuery dataset to issue queries to a log view on the Log Analytics page when you use the default Cloud Logging service.
+You can save and share your queries, and you can save the results to a custom dashboard.

 You do need a linked BigQuery dataset when you want to do any of the following:

-A linked BigQuery dataset for a log bucket lets BigQuery read access to the underlying data.
+A linked BigQuery dataset for a log bucket lets BigQuery read the data in the log bucket.

 If you run your queries on reserved BigQuery slots, then your queries are subject to capacity compute pricing.
 Also, if you query your data by using a service other than Log Analytics, then your queries might be subject to other charges based on that service.
 See the pricing page for the service that you are using.